jordanate/house-sales-modeling/README.md

 #### Latitude and Longitude (predictor names: 'lat' and 'long)

-For every increase in 1 standard deviation of latitude, price increases by 22%.
-Similarly, for every increase in 1 standard deviation of longitude, price decreases by 19.14%.
+For every increase in 1 standard deviation of latitude, the price increases by 22%.
+Similarly, for every increase in 1 standard deviation of longitude, the price decreases by 19.14%.

 ![price_x_lat-long.png](https://github.com/jordanate/phase-2-project/blob/main/images/price_x_lat-long.png)